-In the frost-bound reaches of the North Pole, where the sun dances but briefly in the sky and the stars linger long over silvered forests, there lies a chamber of healing and light.
-Known to few beyond the Icewind Realms and whispered of in hushed tones even among the elder elves, it is The Glimmering Grove Apothecary, a sanctuary of salves and scrolls, of tinctures and truths long buried beneath snow and story.
+In the frost-bound reaches of the North Pole, where the sun dances briefly and stars linger long over silvered forests, lies a chamber of healing and light.
+Known to few beyond the Icewind Realms and whispered of in hushed tones even among elder elves, this place is The Glimmering Grove Apothecary—a sanctuary of salves, scrolls, tinctures, and long-buried truths.

-Beneath a bough-woven roof and beside arched windows through which the morning light doth pour, the apothecary stands eternal — as though grown from the earth rather than built by hands.
-Its shelves brim with amber-glass phials, their contents glowing faintly, as though each bore within it the essence of summer preserved.
-Herbs dry in silent rows like guardians of green memory, and great tomes of botanical lore rest on pedestals of ashwood and stone.
+Beneath a bough-woven roof and beside arched windows where morning light pours in, the apothecary stands eternal—as if grown from the earth, not built by hand.
+Its shelves brim with amber-glass phials.
+Their contents glow faintly, as though each holds the preserved essence of summer.
+Herbs dry in silent rows, guardians of green memory.
+Great tomes of botanical lore rest on pedestals of ashwood and stone.

-At the heart of this hallowed hall tends a singular soul: Eddgala, She is a being of humble bearing and piercing mind, Eddgala is no ordinary pharmacist, but rather one descended of the Herbwardens of the Crystalline Circle, a secretive order of Northern scholars who kept the knowledge of healing alive during the Long Silence, when winter eclipsed the world.
+At the heart of this hall tends a singular soul: Eddgala.
+Though humble in bearing, she possesses a piercing mind.
+She is no ordinary pharmacist, but one descended from the Herbwardens of the Crystalline Circle—a secretive order that preserved healing knowledge during the Long Silence, when winter eclipsed the world.

-With spectacles perched upon her hawthorn-carved nose and robes the color of moss after rainfall, Eddgala works in tranquil rhythm.
-Her hands, calloused yet kind, move with a dancer’s grace as she grinds star-anise with frostmint, stirs sunroot into cordial, and deciphers the dreams of pine sap.
-None who come to her with honest ailment leave unmet.
+With spectacles perched on her hawthorn-carved nose and robes the color of moss after rain, Eddgala works in tranquil rhythm.
+Her hands, calloused yet kind, move with a dancer’s grace.
+She grinds star-anise with frostmint, stirs sunroot into cordial, and reads the dreams of pine sap.
+Those who come with honest ailments never leave unmet.

-Though the walls of the Grove glow warmly by lanternlight and the floor sings softly beneath one’s step, it is said the true magic lies in Eddgala’s Ledger — a great leather-bound tome which records not only the formulae and findings of her craft, but the very feelings of the forest itself.
-Written in ever-shifting ink that gleams when spoken to kindly, this book has helped her craft elixirs that can mend broken sleep, silence a sorrowed heart, or even sharpen the dreams of wandering poets.
+Though lanternlight warms the Grove and the floor sings softly beneath each step, the true magic lies in Eddgala’s Ledger.
+This great leather-bound tome holds not only formulas and findings but the very feelings of the forest.
+Written in ink that shifts and gleams when spoken to kindly, the book helps her craft elixirs to mend broken sleep, silence sorrow, or sharpen a poet’s dreams.

-From the break of dawn to the snow-blushed twilight, Eddgala welcomes a quiet procession of visitors: elves with hoarfrost cough, reindeer herders in need of hoof balm, even the occasional frost giant seeking relief from creaking joints.
-All are treated with equal care, and often leave with not only a cure but a cup of warmth from the apothecary’s ever-simmering Kettle of Comfort, brewed from spruceberry and elderbark.
+From dawn to snow-blushed twilight, Eddgala welcomes a quiet stream of visitors: elves with hoarfrost cough, reindeer herders needing hoof balm, and even frost giants seeking relief from creaking joints.
+She treats all with equal care.
+Many leave with more than a cure—they leave with a steaming cup from her ever-simmering Kettle of Comfort, brewed from spruceberry and elderbark.

 The hearth is ever tended by small leaf-spirits known as Thistlekin, who hum as they hop between vials and mortar.
 And once a week, on what the locals call “Tinctureday,” Eddgala opens her long cabinet of “Whim Remedies,” offering potions said to brighten rainclouds, make bread rise with song, or coax laughter from grumpy hedgehogs.